Family Educational Rights and Privacy Act

 For example, throughout the summer, you parent can still discuss your bill or financial aid package directly with a member of North Park’s staff without needing your express written consent.
 But on the first day of classes, those conversations are no longer allowed unless you have take the steps to provide allow them access to your records.

 Before you arrive to campus, you should discuss privacy expectations with your family, including how you and your family will handle bill payment, access to your student records and information, and what you would like to have happen in the case of an emergency.

-If you wish to allow educational records and information to be released to a parent, guardian, or third party please, complete this form and return it either via fax to (773) 634-4051 or mail to:
+If you wish to allow educational records and information to be released to a parent, guardian, or third party please, complete the FERPA Release form and return it either via fax to (773) 634-4051 or mail to: